Evermystery

 The Fox

-Outside, the air had the specific coolness of early October mornings in the Pacific Northwest—not cold exactly, but present, the kind of air that made you aware of your own breathing.
+Outside, the air had the specific coolness of early October in the Pacific Northwest, the kind of air that made you aware of your own breathing.
 The bamboo markers along the path were still glowing their fading green, the last hour of their nightly cycle.
 Grace walked between them like a commuter passing familiar lampposts.
 She didn't slow down to look.

 The courtyard was empty.
 The philodendrons stood in their neat formation—she'd named several of them over the years, though she'd never told anyone this.
 The tallest one, nearest the portico, was Gerald.
-Gerald had been leaning slightly left for three months.
-She should probably stake him.
+Gerald had been leaning a little to the left for three months.
+I should probably stake him, she thought.
 She kept not doing it.

 Past the courtyard, through the corridor of oaks, down the slope toward the pond.
 She knew the route so well she could walk it in the dark, and often did.
-Knew exactly where the gravel gave way to packed earth.
-Knew the smell of the soil would shift from loam to clay about thirty yards past the oaks.
-Knew the robins would start up right around the time she reached the water.
+Knew where the gravel gave way to packed earth.
+Knew the smell of the soil would shift thirty yards past the oaks.
+Knew the robins would start up when she reached the water.

 They did.